citizens-guide-open-data/presentations/20160510_geothink-si-presentation/pres_notes.markdown

 Even for those who do use Open Data to advance their public causes, it is worth inquiring about the value of many of their solutions.
 In some cases, projects have been very successful in using Open Data and design to 'reveal hegemony' (DiSalvo, 2014 [adversarial])- but how does making injustice more explicit with Open Data do anything to shatter the power relations that perpetuate oppression?
 Some value might come from hackathons and short-term application development runs for public good, but if it is primarily networking and quasi-educational, do we need to look for better models for using open data and technology in service of publics that are not already included in open data civil society?

+## Revaluation of Open Data (4min)

+- Acknowledgement of heterogeneity.
+Publics are constructed based on the provision of infrastructures (Dantec, 2013)

+- Resist equivocations of datafication with democracy (Powell, 2015)

+- Engagement and Mobilization.
+Participation to redress (Seiber and Johnson, 2015) rather than reinforce existing powerful groups